 Support for midshipmen research projects and travel is provided by several funding agencies.
 Our main funding source is the Office of Naval Research (ONR).
-We are grateful for their support of academic research.
+We are grateful for their support of midshipman research.

 USNA is an institutional member of CUR (Council on Undergraduate Research).